LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1791
 #### Mazikeen's Story
-Mazikeen escapes from the dungeons of Y Gaer-Nhymestl with the help of her wifeand Lupella sends her wife Naêde after her.
+Mazikeen escapes from the dungeons of Y Gaer-Nhymestl with the help of a friend that sympathised with her, and together they escape to Brokvar.
+Lupella sends her wife Naêde after them.

-While on the run, Mazikeen
+While on the run, Mazikeen and her wife are

 ## 1792
 #### Fenian's Story